luau/UniversalSynSaveInstance/README.md

 - [ ] Store all functions outside that are used during saveinstancing for sake of performance
 - [ ] Check if table.concat is actually the fastest way as compared to other alternatives
 - [ ] Replace all operators with compound operators if possible, make sure to add other LuaU syntax too (matters for performance!)
+- [ ] Possibly convert to non-Name tables and use instance references instead (Perhaps make a config Bool Toggle for this, false by default), ex.
+DecompileIgnore = {game.CoreGui}
+  * This will allow for more flexibility of saveinstancing